 Snow.
 A source of passion, creativity and ingenuity — what would Canada be without it?
 This souvenir catalogue includes over 60 images – from epic snowstorms to satirical cartoons – that reveal how snow has shaped the Canadian identity.
 You’ll never look at winter the same way again.

 L’art populaire au Québec

 Through photographs, interviews and original research, this book is designed to improve awareness of the cultural and social history of folk art, while showcasing the work of little-known Quebec artists.
 Du coq à l’âme seeks to define Quebec folk art, while also examining everything from its traditional forms, often centuries old, to its most recent and unbridled form of expression: graffiti.

 Peace – The Exhibition

 This souvenir catalogue captures the rich history of peace in Canada through more than 50 images and a chronological account of key historic episodes.
 It invites all Canadians to better understand peace as a force for action and change in our past, and as an ongoing narrative today.

 This souvenir catalogue features over 60 beautiful photographs of artifacts from Vodou, the exhibition.
 They reveal the vibrancy of a living, complex spiritual tradition shaped by Haiti’s turbulent past.

 The publications listed on this site are available and in print.
-They are currently arranged according to year of publication, but will soon be presented and searchable by subject or collection.
-Digital editions of all in print publications will also soon be available.
 For older publications and selected digital editions, please search the Library Catalogue.